 Our supply chains include the sourcing of raw materials principally related to the provision of parts and components.
 We also have contract agreements with a number of service providers.

-We have published our Modern Slavery and Human Trafficking Policy during the last financial year as well as updating our Whistleblowing Policy and our Anti-Fraud and Bribery Policy, all of which are contained in our updated Employee Handbook along with a number of other workplace equality policies and procedures.
-We ensure that wages and benefits comply with prevailing UK Government legislation.
+We continue to actively communicate our Modern Slavery and Human Trafficking Policy to both current and new employees along with other related policies and procedures.
+We continue to ensure that wages and benefits comply with prevailing UK Government legislation.

-These actions demonstrate our commitment to acting ethically and with integrity in all our employment and business relationships.
+These actions continue to demonstrate our commitment to acting ethically and with integrity in all our employment and business relationships.

 We have zero tolerance to slavery and human trafficking.
 We expect all those in our supply chain and contractors to comply with our values.
-Communications have been issued to our suppliers during 2016 confirming our position regarding slavery and human trafficking.
-The Board of Directors is responsible for compliance in their respective departments and for their supplier relationships.
+The Board of Directors are responsible for compliance in their respective departments and for their supplier relationships.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have provided clear communications and raised an awareness of modern slavery issues to our relevant members of staff (including team briefings and leaflets/posters which have been provided by a recognised third party).
+To ensure we continue to have a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we continue to provide clear communications and raise awareness of modern slavery issues to our relevant members of staff.

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains and to provide ongoing monitoring: